 In a nutshell the Niche Zero is a superb set of burrs placed on a powerful DC motor, and designed around the need for simplicity and minimalism.
 It is commercial grade quality that feels elegant and aesthetic rather than industrial.

 Niche Zero: A Comprehensive Review

 The History of Niche Coffee

 As mentioned earlier, the Niche Zero came from humble beginnings.
 It was a crowdfunded project which was funded four days after release.
-The brain behind this electric grinder was CEO and designer Martin Nicholson.
-Nicholson has had extensive experience in the design industry and has worked alongside well known brands such as Kenwood, Phillips, Braun, AEG, and Russell Hobbs.
+The brain behind this electric grinder was CEO and accomplished designer Martin Nicholson.
+Nicholson has had extensive industry and design experience and has worked alongside well known brands such as Kenwood, Phillips, Braun, AEG, and Russell Hobbs.

 This was Nicholson’s justification of his project in an interview:

 Having worked in the industry for 30 years, I wanted to design and produce a revolutionary coffee product… Our revolutionary Niche Zero Grinder retains virtually zero grind, guaranteeing you the freshest possible coffee.
 We have designed a coffee bean grinder that is better looking, reduces waste and is quieter and easier to use.Martin Nicholson, Designer of the Niche Zero

 However, what has really alerted the specialty coffee world to this espresso grinder is the remarkable number of high end coffee experts who recommend it.
 This started with the in-depth and glowing independent review that UK coffee expert Dave Corby wrote.
 Following on, past World Barista Champion and youtuber James Hoffman reviewed it positively, and thought highly enough of it to purchase a model for himself.
 It is also used and advocated by leading coffee authority Scott Rao.
 While of course it has its critics (as does every product), the Niche Zero coffee grinder has been very well received in the coffee world.